James Wilson (producer)

-James Wilson (born August 1965) is a British film producer.
+James Wilson is a British film producer.
 He won two British Academy Film Awards and was nominated for two more in the categories Best Film Not in the English Language and Outstanding British Film for the films Under the Skin, You Were Never Really Here and The Zone of Interest.
 He was also nominated for an Academy Award for Best Picture for the latter.

-Career

 Wilson has been a long-term collaborator of film director and screenwriter Jonathan Glazer.